 Vibrations are among the catalysts of distortions, and with MDF, you won’t encounter such problems.
 MDF is thick and denser than most materials in the market, which helps to keep vibrations and mechanical pressures at bay.

 Since MDF is relatively thick, your speakers are protected, even on bumpy roads.
 This makes MDF an excellent subwoofer enclosure that will keep your mind at ease.

 3. Marine-grade Plywood

-This is another excellent plywood option for a speaker.
+This is another excellent plywood option for subwoofer boxes.
 Initially, Marine-grade Plywood was used in building boats, hence the name marine.
-However, it is now used to make speaker boxes.
+However, many people want to use it nowadays to make speaker boxes.

 Marine-grade is known for its resistance to environmental factors because of its higher density.
 This feature prevents resonance issues , allowing you to hear the best natural sound.

 Though it’s lightweight, the sheets ensure you have the most stable tone and the best bass quality.
 However, it’s not as solid as you would expect because the glue used in joining the sheets absorbs water.

 Pine is another thick material that’s good for speaker boxes.
 It comes in one or more sheets of varying durability, although it may not be an excellent option for improving resonance and tones.

 You can choose to buy the standard pine, which is more natural-looking than the pine.
 However, both pines come at affordable prices.

 Pine can easily be treated with paints to enhance its resistance.
 This makes it suitable for a subwoofer box and prevents the sheets from decaying or rotting away.